-News Production II

-Prerequisite(s): JOURN 18A Acceptable for credit: CSU
+News Production II 4 units, 3 hours lecture, 4 hours lab, (GR) Prerequisite: JOURN 018A.
+Acceptable for Credit: CSU

-Continuation of JOURN 18A: Intermediate level news-gathering, interviewing, accuracy, note-taking and transcription of notes, writing the news story; the lede, the body, conclusion for campus newspaper, integration of articles in various multimedia platforms, and utilization of photographs in context.
+Continuation of JOURN 18A: Intermediate level newsgathering, interviewing, accuracy, note-taking and transcription of notes, writing the news story; the lede, the body, conclusion for campus newspaper, integration of articles in various multimedia platforms, and utilization of photographs in context.
 0602.00 (C-ID: JOUR 131)